-- Request further information as necessary to determine whether or not there has been a breach of the Code of Practice by the Full Member. - Determine in its sole discretion whether there has been a breach of the Code by that Full Member. - 2.
-If a breach of the Code is established, the full member should make proposals to remedy the situation in a reasonable period of time. - 3.
-If a Full Member does not comply with the Code of Practice, further to either notification by the Full Member or a Board determination, then a "Warning Notice" may be issued by the Board.
+a. request further information as necessary to determine whether or not there has been a breach of the Code of Practice by the Full Member; and b. determine in its sole discretion whether there has been a breach of the Code by that Full Member.

-If following receipt of a "Warning Notice" the Full Member has not rectified the Breach within the time specified the Full Member should be a "Defaulting Member" and the Board as its sole discretion can impose any of the following sanctions (or combination thereof).
+- 2. If a breach of the Code is established, the Full Member should make proposals to remedy the situation in a reasonable period of time. - 3.
+If a Full Member does not comply with the Code of Practice, further to either notification by the Full Member or a Board determination, then a "Warning Notice" may be issued by the Board. - 4.
+If following receipt of a "Warning Notice" the Full Member has not rectified the Breach within the time specified the Full Member should be a "Defaulting Member" and the Board at its sole discretion can impose any of the following sanctions (or combination thereof) listed below.